-An ongoing labor shortage in 2021 is leading some companies to increase wage and salary levels to attract and retain employees.
+An ongoing labor shortage is leading some companies to increase wage and salary levels to attract and retain employees.
 Conversely, employees who find themselves with various available employment options in this competitive job market are seeking positions with higher wages, better benefits, and flexible work schedules.

 The COVID-19 pandemic triggered a chain reaction of changes in the U.S. economy and the American workplace, and (among other things) this transformational time has moved the needle forward on equal pay issues that lawmakers, organizations, and employees have been working toward for more than half a century.

 “As the country emerges from the pandemic, we don’t want to simply return to ‘normal’—we want to build back better and provide an equitable recovery for all workers,” says Charmaine Davis, the U.S. Department of Labor’s Women’s Bureau regional administrator for the Southeast, Midwest, and South Central states.
 “Let’s realize the aspirations of the Equal Pay Act by supporting the logical next steps that will move us toward true pay equity.”

 The Equal Pay Act requires business owners to pay men and women equivalent wages, salaries, and benefits for work that requires the same skill, effort, and responsibility.
 In addition, other federal and state laws prohibit compensation discrimination based on race, color, religion, sex, national origin, age, disability, or genetic information, and mandate businesses to pay a minimum wage or a specified minimum for employees that receive tips and, if benefits are offered, to provide them equally to all employees.
 Organizations striving to keep their doors open and grow their business may find it challenging to stay on top of federal and state pay equity laws and pending legislation.